 Most goji berries in the supermarket come from China, which causes a bit of a dilemma.
 Regulations on pesticides and other environmental toxins are not always strictly observed in China, so you have no way of knowing what they’ve been treated with.
 Additionally, goji berries have to be transported a long way to our shelves, which contributes to climate-damaging CO2 emissions.

 Untreated Goji berries from your own garden can go straight from the bush to your plate…or your mouth!

 This article was translated from German by Karen Stankiewicz.
-You can view the original here: Goji-Beere pflanzen: Bau dein eigenes Superfood anaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Goji-Beere pflanzen: Bau dein eigenes Superfood anunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?